prashanth-pkk/Queues/README.md

-This project demonstrates various implementations of the Queue data structure in Java.
-The queue is an abstract data structure that follows the First-In-First-Out (FIFO) principle, meaning the first element added to the queue will be the first one to be removed.
+This project demonstrate implementations of the Queue data structure in Java.
+The queue is an abstract data structure that follows the First-In-First-Out (FIFO) principle.